jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 > Write programs to work together.\
 > Write programs to handle text streams, because that is a universal
 > interface.

+*extra challenges*, Code which would be normally thought of as compact is not necessarily so after gzipping, for example repetition of logic compresses very well, often better than if a generalised form is extracted.
+Contrast with DRY.